Eight bodies found under collapsed building in Italy

 Local prosecutors have opened an investigation to determine the cause of the collapse.

-(Reporting by Giulia Segreti; editing by John Stonestreet)
+Reporting by Giulia Segreti; editing by John Stonestreet